 How to get to Buddha Park, Vientiane

-Many of the guesthouses and hotels in Vientiane sell trips to Buddha Park in a shared tuk-tuk but it’s very easy and much cheaper to travel independently.
+Many of the guesthouses and hotels in Vientiane sell trips in a shared tuk-tuk but it’s very easy and much cheaper to travel independently.

 Head to the central bus station in Vientiane, located by the morning market and take bus route 14.
 The bus has Buddha Park written on the front in English, so it’s easy to find.
 The price is currently 8000 kip (about $1) and will drop you off right outside the park.
 Buses depart quite regularly throughout the day.